0xProject/0x-monorepo/packages/devnet/README.md

 ### Configuration

-The devnet network only has a single node and using PoA instead of PoW.
+The devnet network only has a single node and uses PoA instead of PoW.
 That means that one node, called the "sealer", is the ultimate authority for validating transactions and adding new blocks to the chain.
 Since there is no PoW it also means that mining does not require significant computational